Friday, January 11, 2013

 People’s emotions are moved by music, so the churches have incorporated and invested much money into praise teams, star “Christian” singers, extravagant sound systems, lighting (similar to concerts), etc.

-Why are we not like the publican who revered God so much, he beat his chest, head hung in humility and brokenness, saying, Lord, forgive mea sinner Why are we not looking to God, instead of looking to others for stimulation?
+Why are we not like the publican who revered God so much, he beat his chest, head hung in humility and brokenness, saying, Lord, forgive mea sinner?
+Why are we not looking to God, instead of looking to others for stimulation?

 Where is the cross?
 We should be as Lazarus, waiting for the Lord to say, Come forth!
 That is when we know that we know, we have had a ‘touch from God’.
 If each of us could be as Lazarus, coming forth at the command of our Lord, then shall we rejoice as one, giving glory to the Alpha and Omega.
-(He speaks quietly, deep wiithin our spirit man.)
+(He speaks quietly, deep within our spirit man.)

 Politically, people’s emotions are manipulated by the media and eloquent speeches, ‘dramatic’ (yes, I used the word) testimonies of witnesses of crime, news anchors or families of those involved, directly or indirectly, in either criminal tragedies and horrors, or natural calamities.